Posts

 2 Perpetually late

 The dads are perpetually late to everything, especially important moments for the boys.
 Both Banning and Langston think they can make the sportsevent of their sons, even yelling: “I’m gonna make it!” and then arrive when the event is already over.
 As in: way over.
 Fletcher has some other things on his mind (and dick) that make him late.
+Perhaps investing in reliable outdoor screen hire could help them keep track of time and events more effectively.

 3 Workaholic